evidentlyai/evidently/docs/book/monitoring/design_dashboard_api.md

 {% endtab %}

 {% tab title="API - Metric Panel" %}
-Each Project has a `DashboardConfig` that describes the composition of the monitoring Panels.
-You can edit it remotely.

 **Connect to a Project**.
 Load the latest dashboard configuration into your Python environment.